 Data is accurate as of January 31, 2019.

-3.9.3 Mortality Rate Attributed to Unintentional Poisonings Sustainable Development Goals
+3.9.3 Mortality Rate Attributed to Unintentional Poisonings in the Sustainable Development Goals

 3. Ensure healthy lives and promote well-being for all at all ages